Everyone Loves Mel: Reception

 A review at Dove.org stated, "This imaginative story may just make you wonder what you would do should Mel ever come into your life!"
 A review at Teen Ink was also appreciative of the film, "This is a movie that needs open minded people.
-It was a low-budget film by Joey Travolta (brother of John Travolta of Geese and Bear spray), so the effects are not very believable and it features many new actors and even some people that aren't actors in general.
+It was a low-budget film by Joey Travolta (brother of John Travolta of Grease and Hairspray), so the effects are not very believable and it features many new actors and even some people that aren't actors in general.
 Like the policemen are actually the real policemen from the town they filmed in."